 Best practices for funding organizations

-To help you build the best possible integration for your organization, your awardees, and the wider community, we have created these best practice guidelines to ensure the collection of ORCID IDs in funding workflows is efficient and automated.
+To help you build the best possible integration for your organization, your awardees, and the wider community, we have created these best practice guidelines to ensure the collection of authenticated ORCID IDs in funding workflows is efficient and automated.
 Following these guidelines will ensure funding agencies and researchers get the most from ORCID.

 - Display.
 Embed your awardees’ ORCID iDs into grant data, and display the ORCID iD icon next to the name of each researcher who has connected their iD.

 - Connect.
 Update researcher’ ORCID records connecting information to ORCID records for trusted sharing with others.
 Your organization is displayed as the source of this information.

 - Collect.
 Request and use permission from awardees to pull information from their ORCID record to auto-populate application forms.